NoveraNasa/Income-Prediction-Project/README.md

 ## 📈 Evaluation

 We used a stratified 80/20 train-test split to maintain class balance.
 F1-score was chosen as the primary metric because the dataset is imbalanced and we want a trade-off between precision and recall for the >50K class.
+We tuned hyperparameters with a small grid search (LogReg: C; RF: n_estimators, max_depth, min_samples_leaf) using 5-fold CV and selected configurations by F1.
+Best params and cross-validated scores are logged in outputs/metrics.json.

 ---